 Black Bear…These hunts are in the Alaska Range and the limit is three bears per season.
 We have had tremendous success taking bears in this area and many bears square 7’.
 We have bait sites and spot and stalk hunts specifically targeting black bears and we also take them as opportunity allows while hunting other animals.
 Our bait hunts are out of our cabins which allow for some of the comforts of home.
-Black bear hunts start in April and run through October.
+Black bear hunts start in May and run through September.

 Wolf/wolverine…are a rare sight to see on a hunt, but it is possible, just seeing one of these animals is awesome.